 In its commitment to prepare spiritual leaders for The Wesleyan Church internationally, the International Wesleyan Ministerial Scholarship program aids students with potential as emerging Christian leaders from economically challenged countries of the world.
 This scholarship is not available for dependents of missionaries.
 The scholarship is renewable providing students maintain a minimum grade point average of 3.0 and participate fully in the program.

 - A recommendation through personal acquaintance from a District, General, or Field Superintendent, or missionary. - An exemplary student and spiritual leader. - A member of The Wesleyan Church or an alumnus of Caribbean Wesleyan College. - A full-time, resident student accepted into a degree program at the university. - A letter of intent expressing commitment to return to the home country for ministerial service in The Wesleyan Church. - A working knowledge of the English language.
-See page 16 for required TOEFL or IELTS scores for applicants for whom English is not their first language.
+See page 16 for required IELTS, PTE, or TOEFL scores.